Azure/secrets-store-csi-driver-provider-azure/examples/kind/README.md

 ## Setup

 - Create a Azure AD App to create Service Principal and give it "GET" permission for secrets in keyvault.
-Follow the steps in [keyvault docs](https://docs.microsoft.com/en-us/azure/key-vault/general/group-permissions-for-apps#applications)
+Follow the steps in [keyvault docs](https://docs.microsoft.com/en-us/azure/key-vault/general/group-permissions-for-apps#applications).
+Keep `ClientID` and `ClientSecret` of the AD app handy.

 - Update `nginx-pod-secrets-store-inline-volume.yaml` to provide keyvault name and the keyvault resources to fetch.